IrvingWash/Jai-GLFW/README.md

 ## Usage
 Put the contents of this repo either in your `jai/modules` or in a `modules` directory in your project dir.
 There are other ways, but if you need them, you should already know how to achieve that.
+You also need GLFW binaries either in your PATH or to place them beside your executable.

 ## Examples
 Refer to the examples directory to see the most basic usage - creating a window and drawing a triangle using OpenGL.